-Notwithstanding the importance of an abundant supply of pure air to all the workings of a mine, it has been found impossible by the Government Inspectors to insist on a greater standard of purity than that indicated by 0.25 per cent. of $CO_2$ in the air.
+Notwithstanding the importance of an abundant supply of pure air to all the workings of a mine, it has been found impossible by the Government Inspectors to insist even on so low a standard of purity as that indicated by 0.25 per cent. of CO2 in the air.
 It is said that in every mine at least 6000 cubic feet of fresh air per hour should be supplied for every man employed below, for if this quantity is much reduced, there is a serious diminution in the amount of work performed by the men, so that even commercially it pays employers to have adequate ventilation.
-In mines where fire-damp

-\ Encyclopædia Britannica-Article on "Mining," by C. Le Neve Foster, D.Sc. or choke-damp are evolved, the amount of fresh air supplied should exceed this figure.
+In mines where fire-damp or choke-damp are evolved, the amount of fresh air supplied should exceed this figure.
 The upcast and downcast shafts in collieries are usually from 8 to 12 feet in diameter; the furnace at the bottom of the upcast shaft must be regulated according to the number of men employed and the amount of work that is going on at any time below ground.